 How to Switch from using WhatsApp Business Web to WhatsApp Business API Solution

-Switching from a free WhatsApp web for business to WhatsApp API solution provider is not a matter to take lightly.
+Switching from a free WhatsApp web for business to a WhatsApp Business API solution provider is not a matter to take lightly.
 Below are the steps to keep in mind as you go along.

 1. Pick a Provider